7 Best SPSS Alternatives in 2026 (Compared)

 The Rise of SPSS Alternatives

 Research has changed.
 Data sets are larger.
 Clients expect interactive dashboards, not static tables.
-Teams need collaboration in real time, not file transfers.
+Teams need real-time collaboration, not file transfers.
 And AI is transforming how analysis happens.

-That’s why researchers everywhere are turning to SPSS alternatives.
-Free options for students.
-Open-source packages for data scientists.
-Enterprise software for regulated industries.
-And modern, cloud-based platforms like Displayr that combine statistical analysis with visualization, automation, and reporting.
+That’s why researchers everywhere are turning to SPSS alternatives — free options for students, open-source packages for data scientists, enterprise software for regulated industries, and modern cloud-based platforms like Displayr that combine statistical analysis with visualisation, automation, and reporting.

-The result?
-A wave of new tools giving researchers faster, smarter, and easier ways to work than SPSS ever could.
+The result is a wave of new tools giving researchers faster, smarter, and easier ways to work than SPSS ever could.

 Choosing the Right SPSS Alternative by Use Case